-WP Number Start Month-End MonthSecondment or TC hostDo not give the exact date but the estimated month number (M1, M2, M3 etc.).Remind the evaluator which WP will include time outside the main host.
-WP Title Keep concise as the objective described what it will entail.
-Tasks: These are the steps/events/tasks you will carry to complete WPs (T1.1, T1.2) Deliverables: Distinct output of the WP (report, data analysis, article, document, prototype, software etc.).
+WP Number Start Month-End Month Do not give the exact date but the estimated month number (M1, M2, M3 etc.).
+Secondment or TC host Remind the evaluator which WP will include time outside the main host.
+WP TitleKeep concise as the objective described what it will entail.
+Tasks: These are the steps/events/tasks you will carry to complete WPs (T1.1, T1.2)Deliverables: Distinct output of the WP (report, data analysis, article, document, prototype, software etc.).
 There could be different versions of deliverables (for example the CDP is modified every 6 months).
-Milestones : These are control points to help with progress and allow progression to the next stage of the project (completion of data analysis, development of career development plan).